-Mélanie, Dave and I drive west from Calgary on the TransCanada, then south on the Kananaskis Trail (Hwy.
+The early morning drive west begins from Calgary on the TransCanada Highway, then proceeds south on the Kananaskis Trail (Hwy.
 40) past Wasootch, Mount Lorette Ponds, and the Fortress Junction Service Station to park roadside at Grizzly Creek.
-We don helmets, harnesses, ice climbing boots and crampons and begin the approach directly up frozen Grizzly Creek.
+Helmets, harnesses, ice climbing boots and crampons are put on to begin the approach directly up frozen Grizzly Creek.

-Initial pitches are on easy grades and as we progress up into the canyon the slopes increase in angle and length.
-We gain elevation aggressively, one small ice waterfall at a time.
-The ice takes the axes and the crampons nicely without shattering or excessive penetration.
-Dave is the most experienced ice climber and leads to set rope where a safety belay is required.
-Mélanie and I stage with bottom or top belay.
-It is a perfect, clear day.
-We can hear the water running under stable ice.
+Initial pitches are easy grades and as progress continues into the canyon the slopes increase in angle and length.
+Elevation is gained aggressively, one small ice waterfall at a time.
+Moderate temperature allows the ice to take the axes and crampons without shattering or excessive penetration.

-Ice conditions can be widely variable from one season to the next.
-Local ice climbers post current conditions they have experienced on Gravsports and these reports can be checked before commitment to a location.
+Ice conditions vary widely from one season to the next.
+Local ice climbers post current conditions online and these reports can be checked before commitment to a location.
 They provide a valuable service as well as a link for avalanche conditions which MUST be checked.
-The site is an invaluable source of information and a donation is always appreciated to defer the cost of providing the service.